gmatteo/pseudos_ac_she/README.md

        NB Had to use AE results with magnetic configuration
 99_Es: OK: Delta=0.51, Delta'=2.20
        NB: using AE NOMAG as reference.
-100_Fm: FIXME-ACCEPT?: AE EOS now looks OK, pseudo is not optimal but df 3
+100_Fm: TODO: FIXME-ACCEPT?: AE EOS now looks OK, pseudo is not optimal but df 3
+        RUNNING: Fm-5spdf-6spd-7s_new.in
 101_Md: OK Delta=1.81, Delta'=12.25
         NB: I tried different version, this is quite hard (106 Ha) but it's the best I managed to get in terms of delta and convergence profile.